codafett/docx-processor/README.md

 The xml is in ooxml format, all text elements are stored within the hierachy in <w:t> tags.

+## Design decisions

+Decided to use the xml-js library as I've used it before and it's very convenient and quick.
+Looked at potentially using regex but there are a few posts suggesting to steer away from it as it can sturggle with nested tags - not that with word you can end up with nested <w:t> - at the moment at least, but you never know.
+Besides as stated the xml-js library is very efficient and will allow different type of processing in the future should they be required.

 ## Initial design

 The initial design does the following: